SansGuidon/bookmarks/README.md

 * [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar%27s_number) - is a suggested cognitive limit to the number of people with whom one can maintain stable social relationships—relationships in which an individual knows who each person is and how each person relates to every other person.
 * [Simon Wardley](http://blog.gardeviance.org/2015/03/on-pioneers-settlers-town-planners-and.html) - (2015) On Pioneers, Settlers, Town Planners and Theft.
 * [Wikipedia](https://en.wikipedia.org/wiki/Nonviolent_Communication) - Nonviolent Communication - an approach to nonviolent living based on the idea that all human beings have the capacity for compassion and only resort to violence or behavior that harms themselves and others when they do not recognize more effective strategies for meeting needs
+* [Xiao Ma](https://medium.com/open-sourced-thoughts/code-life-1a44121290a1) - (2015) Code • Life | We are already doing these things to our code, why not do them to ourselves?
+* [coreight](https://coreight.com/content/bonnes-habitudes-developpeurs) - :fr: [FR] (2016) Les bonnes habitudes de développeurs à appliquer dans sa vie quotidienne

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)